 - Switzerland: Engadine Valley: trek 5+ days admiring distinctive architecture & icy peaks

 - Switzerland: Appenzell: trek 1-5 days via a splendid microcosm of Swiss mountain traditions

 - Switzerland: Schaffhausen canton: 1-2 days old town, Rhine Falls & historic Stein am Rhein

 Separate articles cover: ■ GERMANY’s Bavaria and AUSTRIA’s Tyrol & Salzburg visited in 2023

 ■ ITALY’s Dolomites (2023, 2013 & 2011 with Venice) ■ SLOVENIA’s Julian/Slovenian Alps

-In the above video captured at unforgettable Eigeralp farm in Bussalp above Grindelwald, the cheesemaker gave an impromptu accordion concert, inspiring some to dance.
+In the following video captured at unforgettable Eigeralp farm in Bussalp above Grindelwald, the cheesemaker gave an impromptu accordion concert, inspiring some to dance:

 Practical advice for self-guided trips in Switzerland and the Alps